 Frequently Asked Questions

-It lived during the Late Jurassic period, specifically the Late Kimmeridgian to Early/Lower Tithonian epoch.
-This places its age range at around 155.7-145.0 million years ago.
+It lived during the Late Jurassic Period, approximately 155.7 to 145.0 million years ago.